EvgeniyaKuzmina/KameleoonTask/README.md

 Application allows you to create user, add quotes, viewing (including getting a random quote), modification, and deletion of quotes.
 Also voting on quotes.
 View of the top and worse 10 quotes, the details of each quote.

+To deploy an application based on a docker container, use the command docker-compose up Images you can find by the link https://hub.docker.com/repository/docker/evgeniyakuzmina/kameleoon-test-img/general

 ## Create user
 endpount: /users